About me

 My History

-1. I came to be a therapist via a unique route in that I had a very successful career in prisons where I graduated from being a prison officer to attain senior management roles.
+1. I became a therapist via a unique route in that I had a very successful career in prisons where I graduated from being a prison officer to attain senior management roles.

-2. Alongside this career I worked extensively as a volunteer support worker and counsellor for victims of crime.
-I have worked in all areas including employee assistance programmes, supporting survivors of sexual crime and other post traumatic stress areas through 'Critical Incident Responder' work.
+2. Alongside this career I worked as a volunteer support worker and counsellor for victims of crime.
+I work in all areas including employee assistance programmes, supporting survivors of sexual crime and other post traumatic stress areas through 'Critical Incident Responder' work.

 3. I worked tirelessly in prisons to support staff after incidents, work related stress and to raise awareness and support for prisoners who were also survivors of abuse.
 I also trained managers in leadership skills, business planning, appraisals and effective communications skills.
-I also managed a service for a counselling and advocacy service for seven years where I used a blended approach to therapy and support work for survivors of childhood abuse.
+I use a blended approach to therapy and support work for all my clients.

-I feel that my career, training and experience as a therapist gives me a lot of skills to support people in many areas ranging from relationship problems, to bereavement, to complex trauma, workplace stress etc.
+I feel that my career, training and experience as a therapist means I have a lot of skills to support people in many areas including relationship problems, bereavement, complex trauma, stress, anxiety, grief, depression etc.

 My qualifications are:-